sjswuitchik/gasAcu_qtl_sdm/README.md

 Heather A Jamniczky (Associate Professor, University of Calgary, hajamnic@ucalgary.ca)

-Rowan DH Barrett (Associate Professor, McGill University, rowan.barrett@mcgill.ca)
+Rowan DH Barrett (Associate Professor, McGill University & Redpath Museum, rowan.barrett@mcgill.ca)

-Sean M Rogers (Associate Professor, University of Calgary, srogers@ucalgary.ca)
+Sean M Rogers (Professor, University of Calgary, srogers@ucalgary.ca)

 ### What you'll find (and where) in this repository:

-Scripts for the QTL analyses and mechanistic species distribution modelling from Evolution of thermal physiology alters species distributions under climate change (*Wuitchik et al., in revision, Mol Ecol*).
+Scripts for the QTL analyses and mechanistic species distribution modelling from 'Evolution of thermal physiology alters projected range of threespine stickleback under climate change' (*Wuitchik et al., accepted, Mol Ecol*).
 Currently, these scripts show the general analyses but are not optomized for generalizable or automatic running.
 There is a small amount of manual editing/combining of files required.
 The QTL and SDM analyses are completely separate but from the same manuscript.

 **01_process_seq:** scripts for processing and filtering ddRAD sequencing data